pni-data/.github/profile/README.md

-# Github siblings of the DataLad datasets managed by the the Predictive Neuroscience Lab
+# Datasets of the Predictive Neuroscience Lab
+*This GiHub organization conains the GitHub siblings of DataLad datasets.
+Most datasets require access credentials.*
 ----------------------
 ## Quickstart Guide
 - ✅ [Requirements](#requirements-for-all-datasets)